-Microsoft uses quality and compatibility data to identify issues that might cause a Windows 10 feature update to fail or roll back.
-When we find such an issue, we might apply holds to the updating service to prevent affected devices from installing the update in order to safeguard them from these experiences.
-We also use holds when a customer, a partner, or Microsoft internal validation finds an issue that would cause severe impact (for example, rollback of the update, data loss, loss of connectivity, or loss of key functionality) and when a workaround is not immediately available.
+Microsoft uses quality and compatibility data to identify issues that might cause a Windows client feature update to fail or roll back.
+When we find such an issue, we might apply safeguard holds to the updating service to prevent affected devices from installing the update in order to safeguard them from these experiences.
+We also use safeguard holds when a customer, a partner, or Microsoft internal validation finds an issue that would cause severe impact (for example, rollback of the update, data loss, loss of connectivity, or loss of key functionality) and when a workaround is not immediately available.

 Safeguard holds prevent a device with a known issue from being offered a new operating system version.
 We renew the offering once a fix is found and verified.
-We use holds to ensure customers have a successful experience as their device moves to a new version of Windows 10.
+We use holds to ensure customers have a successful experience as their device moves to a new version of Windows client.

-Safeguard holds only affect devices that use the Window Update service for updates.
+Safeguard holds only affect devices that use the Windows Update service for updates.
 We encourage IT admins who manage updates to devices through other channels (such as media installations or updates coming from Windows Server Update Services) to remain aware of known issues that might also be present in their environments.

 Am I affected by a safeguard hold?

 IT admins can use Update Compliance to monitor various update health metrics for devices in their organization.
 Update Compliance provides a Safeguard Holds report, as well as queries in the Feature Update Status report, to provide you insight into the safeguard holds that are preventing devices from updating or upgrading.

 The Update Compliance reports identify safeguard holds by their 8-digit identifiers.
 For safeguard holds associated with publicly discussed known issues, you can find additional details about the issue on the Windows release health dashboard by searching for the safeguard hold ID on the Known issues page for the relevant release.